ParentSquare/faulty/README.md

 the storage or cache backends are captured and suppressed.
 Failure events for these errors are sent to the notifier.

+In case of a flaky storage or cache backend, Faulty also uses independent in-memory circuits to track failures so that we don't keep calling a backend that is failing.
+See the API docs for `Cache::AutoWire`, and `Storage::AutoWire` for more details.

-If the storage backend fails, all circuits will default to open.
+If the storage backend fails, circuits will default to closed.
 If the cache backend fails, all cache queries will miss.

 ## Event Handling